Frequently Asked Questions

 What documents do you need to claim your Italian Citizenship by descent?

-Vital record certificates (birth, marriage, death certificates) proving your relationship to your Italian ancestors.
-As well as Naturalization status paperwork.
+Vital record certificates (birth, marriage, divorce, and death certificates) to prove your relationship to your Italian ancestors and your right to Italian citizenship.
+As well as the Naturalization status paperwork for your LIRA.

-The eligibility assessment we offer is grounded on the consistency of the information contained in those certificates.
+Our eligibility assessment is grounded on the consistency of the information contained in those certificates.
 Any discrepancies within names, dates, and places of birth may be an issue for the Italian authorities; we will advise you on how to make the necessary corrections so that the process runs more smoothly.

 I’ve heard it can take up to a year to get recognized in Italy.
 How long will it really take?